Profile of Antony Smith

 - Molecular Ecology and Evolution at Bangor

 Deiniol Road, Bangor, Gwynedd, LL57 2UW, UK

-I am currently working toward an Msc by Research with the Molecular Ecology and Fisheries Genetics Laboratory at Bangor University.
+I am currently working toward an Msc by Research with the Molecular Ecology and Evolution at Bangor at Bangor University.
 Before this I completed a BSc in Marine Science and Zoology at Cornwall College.
 My final year dissertation was on the hermit crab Clibanarius erythropus which had recently been rediscovered in Cornwall.
 I was interested in the dynamics of the population and how its ecology compared to our common rocky shore hermit Pagurius bernhardus.
 My key finding was that recruitment had probably been successful over a sequence of years and that the species had likely been present in Cornwall for several years before its discovery.